-In determining whether a school or entity is a private school, school districts must determine if the private school (1) is a nonprofit entity, (2) provides elementary or secondary education that incorporates an adopted curriculum designed to meet basic educational goals, including scope and sequence of courses, and (3) conducts formal reviews and documents student progress.
+In determining whether a school or entity is a private school, school districts must determine if the private school (1) is a nonprofit entity, (2) provides elementary or secondary education that

 A home school is not required to be a nonprofit entity to be considered a private school.
 However, to be considered a private school, a home school must provide elementary or secondary education that incorporates an adopted curriculum designed to meet basic educational goals, including scope and sequence of courses, and must conduct formal reviews and document student progress.